t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/6j6DmdisLXw?si=LWX3om-ZNVFg73qs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Sticky Wall (Rebounce)

+This trick is somewhat similar to the one in Quake 3 Defrag rebounce bug.
+In Painkiller, you can get stuck inside some corners while rapidly pressing the "jump" key and you'll be able to accumulate speed this way and when you unstuck, the speed will be preserved.
+It should be noted that Painkiller has a very high fall damage so this trick may crush you on the ground when you are unstuck.

 ### Double Jump

 The code with double jumps was present in the alpha release of Painkiller and presumably should have worked similarly to double jumps on ramps and stairs in Quake 2.
 This feature was bugged and not polished.
 The developers removed it completely after the game's release.